 This one is, probably, the #1 lesson we’ve all learned in 2020: Adaptability to different situations is what determines business and marketing success today.
 Your skill to adjust plans and strategies to a fast-changing world and rules on the market is a must-have now.

 Learn to analyze everything real quick and be ready to introduce a few alternative marketing strategies if necessary.
-Always have a few argumentative essays in a pocket to prove your position to your boss, clients, or team members.
+Finally, always have a few argumentative essays in a pocket to prove your position to your boss, clients, or team members.

 Speaking of team members: